mariodarco/selfies/README.md

 - Write a command that can initialize a whole class, from creating the file to stub the initial setup;

 ***more?:***
-- If you also often write repetitive bolierplate, and would like some code to get smaller, drop me a line and we might be able to add more macros.
+- If you also often write repetitive boilerplate, and would like some code to get smaller, drop me a line and we might be able to add more macros.

 ## Development